 I downloaded it in JPG with a size of 69 KB.
 Once I converted the image into PNG, it became heavier and grew to 401 KB.
 The WebP format weighs 42 KB and has good visual results.

 Suppose you select PNG to preserve the quality.
-Then you should understand that it comes with a bigger file size.
+Then you should understand that it comes with bigger file size.
 Replace images with other formats that keep the quality and offer the best compression and the less size.
 Here are some options to consider:

 - JPEG better suits realistic photos as it may spoil the quality of line drawings, text, and iconic graphics;